fjambe/UD2UMR/README.md

 ## Structure of this repository

 * The `data/` folder contains `en_example.conllu`, a sample input file with a single sentence.
-* All necessary python scripts are in the `scripts/` folder.
+* All scripts are in the `scripts/` folder.
 * External resources providing language-specific lexical information can be found in the `external_resources/` folder.
-Each language has its own subdirectory, where the files are named `advcl.csv`, `have-rel-role,txt`, `modality.json`.
+Each language has its own subdirectory, where the files are named `advcl.csv`, `have-rel-role,txt`, `modality.json`, `conj.json`.
 Language-specific material for additional languages should be stored in the same way.
-It is not required to include all three files; you may include one or two only.
-In any case, the converter works even without any lexical files available.
+It is not required to include all three files; you may include as many as available.
+In any case, the converter works even without any lexical files.

 ```
 UD2UMR